mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 I knealt near Pomri a while with my hand on her back, imagining the kind of man he might have been, who he might have loved.
 I didn't know Jesse, but Pomri seemed to hold him in high regard.

 "There is no punishment great enough," she said under her breath.
-"No justice to deliver; no greater good that could ever make this right."
+"No justice to deliver.
+No greater good that could ever make this right."

 <!-- Don't change this^ sentence.
 It's amazing. -->